-Book bound into stiff board covers are known as casebound or hardcovers.
+Books bound into stiff board covers are known as casebound or hardcovers.

 However, the trade paperback is not the beginning and the end of the kinds of books or other publications we can produce as self-publishers.

-5 Book Binding Styles Illustrated
+5 Book Binding Types Illustrated

-Most books are printed on large sheets of paper that are subsequently folded down to the final size, at which point it forms one signature.
-The most typical sizes for a signature are 16 or in some cases 32 pages, 8 or 16 printed on each side of the paper.
+Most books are printed on large sheets of paper that are subsequently folded down to the final book size, at which point it forms one signature.
+The most typical sizes for a signature are 16 or in some cases 32 pages, 8 or 16 sheets printed on each side of the paper.

 The process of creating the “map” of where each page goes on each sheet of paper is called the imposition process.
 So if you have a 160-page book, you will need 10 large sheets of paper which, when folded down, will form 10 signatures.

-This is the essence of what makes a “book”—the gathering of sets of pages which are then bound together in some manner.
+This is the essence of what makes a book—the gathering of sets of pages, which are then bound together in some manner.

 A variation on this type of binding is the method used for composition books.
 In this case, the books are too thick to be stapled, so they are sewn instead through the center fold, and piece of cloth or paper is glued on to cover the spine.

-This process takes the gathered signatures together into a “book block.”
+The perfect binding process takes the gathered signatures together into a “book block.”
 The spine is ground off, leaving the edges of all the pages exposed.
 A cover is then glued onto the book block with flexible adhesive.

 This is the most widely used type of book binding, and is used on almost all paperbacks and many hardcovers, too.
-The advantage of perfect binding is that it’s fast and low cost.
+The advantage of perfect binding is that it’s fast and low-cost.

 The disadvantages of perfect binding are due to the kind of adhesive used.
-At one time perfect bound books, if opened too far, would start to lose their pages, which would separate from the cover since there was very little glue holding them.
+At one time, perfect bound books, if opened too far, would start to lose their pages, which would separate from the cover since there was very little glue holding them.

 Some glues dried out over time, making the bindings too stiff to open or, if you did open them, they would simply crack.

 A variation on perfect binding is notch binding.
 In this style, the signatures remain intact, since the back is never ground off.
 Instead, notches are cut in the backs of the signatures and glue is applied to attach the cover.
-Keeping the integrity of the signatures makes this a robust type of binding.
+Keeping the integrity of the signatures makes this a robust type of book binding.